ZimNovich/rollup-plugin-mxn-svg/README.md

 ## Usage

 _Note.
-Use this plugin **before** any others such as node-resolve or commonjs, so they do not alter the output._
+Use this plugin **before** any JSX ⇒ JS transforming plugins so JSX output from this plugin will be transformed to regular JS calls._

 Suppose an entry file containing the snippet below exists at `src/entry.js`, and attempts to load `src/logo.svg` from memory: